How To Pronounce Kratom?

 Other Ways to Refer to Kratom?

-As mitragyna speciosa is a herb, it has a biological name based on the family of plants it belongs to and other scientific classifications.
-And this is how speciosa is mainly referred to in research articles and journals.
-So scientifically, it is called Mitragyna Speciosa.
+As Kratom is a herb, it has a biological name based on the family of plants it belongs to and other scientific classifications.
+And this is how Kratom is mainly referred to in research articles and journals.
+So scientifically, Kratom is called Mitragyna Speciosa.
 But how do you say this?

 Bottom Line

-What matters is that you can get your message across, so don’t stress too much about how you say it.
+At the end of the day, what matters is that you can convey your message, and that is why you don’t have to worry too much about how you say it.
 If you are too concerned, you can stick to the pronunciations mentioned in the Oxford dictionary, but otherwise, it doesn’t matter a lot.
-Different pronunciations are based on regional dialects, so there is no right or wrong way to pronounce kratom.
+As all the pronunciations have their references based on regional dialect, no pronunciation can be said wrong, and the other is entirely right.

 0 Comments